ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers must be able to access the public keys of all the Publishers to a specific topic in order to verify the signature over the published topic data.
 This might make the message exchange quite heavy for small constrained devices.

-The Broker is only trusted with verifying that a Publisher is authorized to publish on a certain topic, and with distributing that data only to the Subscribers authorized to obtain it.
+The Broker is only trusted with verifying that a Publisher is authorised to publish on a certain topic, and with distributing that data only to the Subscribers authorised to obtain it.
 However, the Broker is not trusted with the published data in itself, which the Broker cannot read or modify as it does not have access to the group key required for decrypting the data.

 With respect to the reusage of nonces for Proof-of-Possession input, the same considerations apply as in {{I-D.ietf-ace-key-groupcomm-oscore}}.